 Boot the Raspberry and connect to it

 Then use your favorite SSH client to connect to the raspberry’s IP.
-The default login and password after a fresh installation is ‘pi’ / ‘raspberry’.
+The default login and password after a fresh Raspbian installation is ‘pi’ / ‘raspberry’.

 First step is to change the default passwd:

-passwd –> enter ‘raspberry’ (default passwd after a fresh installation –> enter your new password
+passwd –> enter ‘raspberry’ (default passwd after a fresh installation –> enter your new password)

 Tweak the configuration